Metropolitan Southeast Florida Canals

 The man-made canals of coastal southeast Florida are part of an extensive, interconnecting network of canals that were primarily constructed in the early 1900s for drainage, flood protection, and water storage purposes.
 The freshwater canals in the southern section (Cypress Creek Canal and south) are mostly box-cut into a coral rock substrate, more than 10 feet deep with little littoral zone, and have much subsurface water flowing into them.
 The amount of groundwater flowing into some canals is sufficient enough to dramatically increase water clarity.
 Canals in the northern section (Hillsboro Canal and north) tend to be shallower, more bowl-shaped, have sugar-sand substrate, and little water groundwater intrusion.

-Largemouth bass anglers are encouraged to try minnow imitating hard jerk baits and topwater plugs in color patterns like black/gold, or silver/black for some fast action.
-Bream anglers should have great fun catching them on light spinning gear.
+Largemouth bass should be coming off the beds ready to feed and anglers are encouraged to try minnow imitating lures made by Rapala and Rebel in color patterns like black/gold, or silver/black for some fast action.
+Switch from topwater lures early in the morning to plastic worms fished in shady areas as the day progresses.
+Plastic frogs or lizards in natural colors and rigged weedless can also be effective this time of year, particularly if fished in the early morning or late afternoon.
+Cast them out, keep the rod tip up, and retrieve just fast enough to keep the bait on the surface and hold on!
+Bream will be spawning during this time and anglers should have great fun catching them on light spinning gear.
 A long shank hook baited with a wiggler, red worm, piece of a night crawler, or cricket often results in some fast bream action.
 Good catches of bream can also be made using 1/32-1/16 oz crappie jigs with single or multiple tails, small beetlespins, or roostertails.
 These types of lures in white, green, and patterns with chartreuse are great bream bait colors.
-The North New River, Griffin Road and Cypress Creek canals, or local parks such as Plantation Heritage, Markham, Brian Piccolo, Tradewinds, and Quiet Waters are good areas to try for bass and bream.

 Palm Beach County: